funetn/Volumio-Tidal-RFID-Playback/README.md

 		There are prob many others that I ran across doing searches (apologies if I missed you).

-Thanks to everyone whose code and ideas helped make this possible!
+Thanks to everyone whose approches and ideas helped make this possible!